 Get Your Loans Paid Off

-You’ll receive application approval.
-Your current loans will start getting paid off in less than 90 days.
+Once you receive application approval, your current federal loans will start getting paid off in less than 90 days.

 Start Making Payments

-This is the second chance you've been waiting for — a lower payment and a more forgiving timeline.
-Take advantage of this opportunity and make your payments on time.
+This is the second chance you've been waiting for: a lower payment and a more forgiving timeline.
+Take advantage of this opportunity, and make your payments on time.
 Feel good knowing you solved your debt issues by being proactive.
-You’ll start making your one new payment immediately on your consolidated student loans.
+You’ll start making your one new payment immediately on your consolidated federal student loans.

 Federal Student Loan Repayment Plans